This has got to be one of the most interesting harp guitar images I’ve seen in a while!

 What a fascinating Photoshop experiment, right?

-Retrofret owner Steve Uhrik tells me:
+Retrofret owner Steve Uhrik told me:

 “Pretty amazing workmanship indeed!
 The rebuild was done by a fellow named Oleg Kimerick, a very talented player and antiques restorer here in NYC.
 He took a busted up Gibson Style U and added the resonator ‘arm’, cutaway, super octave, Fishman blender system… and yes, the mastodon inlays cut from fossilized mastodon ivory with gold and silver wire for the night stars and comet motif.
 He told me that he had to do all the work in his bathroom after leaving his regular day job.
 There is also a very nicely done leather (??) soft case.
 He asked us to sell his creation – a fantasy instrument – (and) a very talented craftsman.”